Designlab offers two tracks for students to choose from.

 Pass the following skills checkpoints:

 - Objective project assessments for each project according to a skills rubric.
 You are responsible for ensuring all of your coursework is approved by your mentor.

 - A mid-phase Progress Report, where your mentor will evaluate your course progress and skills development

 - An end-of-phase Progress Report, where your mentor will ascertain your overall development and ability to proceed to Phase 2.
 If your work does not meet the required quality by the end of Phase 1, you will be asked to repeat work and develop your skills before moving on to Phase 2.

-- A formal portfolio review at the end of Phase 2 (known as the “Panel Review”).
+- A formal portfolio review at the end of Phase 2 (known as the “Portfolio Review”).
 You must pass this review to graduate from the program and enter Career Services.
 If you do not wish to enter Career Services, you must still pass the review to graduate.

 - In the case that your portfolio does not pass the review, you will be allotted additional time and mentor sessions to prep and polish your portfolio.
 You will remain in this prep phase until you and your mentor determine you are ready to submit for another review.